cookiecutter-openedx/cookiecutter-openedx-devops/README.rst

   - pwd: prom-operator

-VI.
+VII.
 Add more Kubernetes admins
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default your AWS IAM user account will be the only user who can view, interact with and manage your new Kubernetes cluster.
 Other IAM users with admin permissions will still need to be explicitly added to the list of Kluster admins.